-DC Dialogues and the NYU Washington, DC Global Leadership Scholars cohort welcomed U.S. Senator from the state of Virginia, former Vice Presidential candidate, and proud NYU parent, Tim Kaine along with the Governor of the state of Virginia, Ralph Northam.
+DC Dialogues and the NYU Washington, DC Global Leadership cohort welcomed U.S. Senator from the state of Virginia, former Vice Presidential candidate, and proud NYU parent, Tim Kaine along with the Governor of the state of Virginia, Ralph Northam.
 Sen. Kaine and Gov. Northam met with students for a dialogue on American politics.
 Students had the opportunity to ask questions about their careers as well as current political issues.
-This DC Dialogues workshop was for students only, and will be facilitated by NYU students.
+This DC Dialogues workshop was for students only, and was facilitated by NYU students.

 Andreas Strandgaard, NYU Shanghai '19 and Warda Malik, NYU Abu Dhabi '19 served as moderators for the evening representing the DC Global Leadership cohort.

 Tim Kaine has helped people throughout his life as a missionary, civil rights lawyer, teacher and elected official.
 He is one of 30 people in American history to have served as a Mayor, Governor and United States Senator.

 Tim was elected to the Senate in 2012 as a can-do optimist skilled in bringing people together across old lines of party, race or region.
 In the Senate, he serves on the Armed Services, Budget, Foreign Relations, and Health, Education, Labor, and Pensions Committees.
 He is Ranking Member of the Armed Services Readiness Subcommittee and the Foreign Relations Subcommittee on Near East, South Asia, Central Asia, and Counterterrorism.